lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 Command-line tool
 =================

-The Lighly framework provides you with a command-line interface to train self-supervised models and create embeddings without having to write a single line of code.
+The Lightly framework provides you with a command-line interface to train self-supervised models and create embeddings without having to write a single line of code.

-The following examples are commands you can run in your terminal like shown here.
+The following examples are commands you can run in your terminal as shown here.

 .. image:: images/cli_example.png
     :width: 500px

-You can also have a look at this video to get an overview on how to work with the CLI.
+You can also have a look at this video to get an overview of how to work with the CLI.